elixir-europe/infectious-diseases-toolkit/data-description/fair-data.md

 * Use (globally) unique and persistent [identifiers](https://rdmkit.elixir-europe.org/identifiers) (e.g. [biosample:SAMEA6864906](https://www.ebi.ac.uk/biosamples/samples/SAMEA6864906)) for each of your records, asserting they are unambiguously resolvable from anywhere in the world.
 * Use standard naming conventions for human and disease data (e.g. [Brill-Zinsser](https://www.ebi.ac.uk/ols/ontologies/efo/terms?short_form=EFO_0007182) disease), as well as for taxonomic classifications (e.g. [taxonomy:9606](https://www.ncbi.nlm.nih.gov/Taxonomy/Browser/wwwtax.cgi?mode=Info&id=9606) for humans or [taxonomy:2697049](https://identifiers.org/taxonomy:2697049) for COVID-19).
 * Describe your data with clear variable names with possible searchable keywords and comprehensive descriptions: choose field standards if possible.
 Prioritise primary and usual users' standards, but do not forget that metadata may be used by novel users to the field, to which you can cater with generic and understandable.
 Metadata must be sufficient and appropriate.
-* Register your data as open and accessible as possible through repositories and data portals (e.g. [EGA](https://ega-archive.org/), [dbGaP](https://www.ncbi.nlm.nih.gov/gap/), [Health Information Portal](https://www.healthinformationportal.eu/)…).
+* Register your data as open and accessible as possible through repositories and data portals (e.g. {% tool "ega" %}, {% tool "dbgap" %}, {% tool "health-portal" %}…).
 * Make your webpage machine accessible and readable, especially for search engines.
 You can always check the findability of the data you submitted (e.g. using a new session on a web browser), adjust and correct it if needed.

 ### Existing approaches

 * It is vital that the data you produce gets archived in a permanent archive that allows for controlled distribution, not just for the set of years your project is active.
-Some examples of human archives are the [EGA](https://ega-archive.org/) and [dbGaP](https://www.ncbi.nlm.nih.gov/gap/), also encompassed by other major frameworks like [BioStudies](https://www.ebi.ac.uk/biostudies/) or the [COVID-19 data portal](https://www.covid19dataportal.org/).
+Some examples of human archives are the {% tool "ega" %} and {% tool "dbgap" %}, also encompassed by other major frameworks like {% tool "biostudies" %} or the {% tool "covid-19-data-portal" %}.
 * Take a look at other approaches at the [Finding metadata](/data-sources/human-clinical-and-health-data) section.